GALDRABOK/Ranveer_Phase2/picoctf/Reverse Engg.md

 From the analysis it is clear that 77-user input needs to be 0 so that the function returns 0.Thus the user input needs to be 77

-4.Flag formating
-77 is then converted to hexadecimal,which is 4D and changed to fit the requriements provided by the challenge
+4.Flag formating:77 is then converted to hexadecimal,which is 4D and changed to fit the requriements provided by the challenge
 ## Flag:

 ```